 - The effects of marijuana use at your age are hard to see.
 Just because someone seems fine doesn’t mean they aren’t being affected.
 A person’s brain is still developing into their twenties.
-The science is clear that when teens use marijuana, it can affect their memory, motivation and ability to learn.
+The science is clear that when teens use marijuana, it can impair short term memory, motivation and the ability to learn.

 - The effects of alcohol aren’t always easy to see.
 After drinking, their grades might suffer or they might have a hard time sleeping at night.
 While drinking, teens are more likely to make poor decisions and put themselves in unsafe situations like fights, car crashes or overdosing.
 Kids who begin using alcohol at an early age have more problems with alcohol dependence as adults.

 - What your friends are doing isn’t what matters.
 What matters is that every time a kid uses illegal drugs, it puts them at risk—in lots of ways.
 Using alcohol or marijuana can affect your schoolwork, get you in trouble with the law, get you kicked off a sports team, make you do unsafe or harmful things, take away your motivation, or make you feel depressed.

 - Any time you are in a situation like that, you can call me and I will come get you.
 If you don’t want your friends to know I’m coming to get you, let’s come up with a phrase that only we know.
 Like, “Yes Mom, I did my homework!”
 If I am not available, you have my permission to call a cab to take you home.

 - Any time someone pressures you to use alcohol or marijuana, you will need to stay strong and stay true to yourself and your choices.
 Let your friends know that you don’t need alcohol or drugs to have fun.
 If you need to, you can let them know that you face serious punishment at home for using alcohol or drugs.